siddhartha-gadgil/DeptWeb/_seminars/2007/2007-11-12-dr-jaya-iyer.md

 speaker: "Dr. Jaya Iyer, IMSc."
 title: "Cycles on complete intersections"
 time: "4.00 p.m."
-time: "Lecture Hall - I, Dept. of Mathematics"
+venue: "Lecture Hall - I, Dept. of Mathematics"
 ---
 We discuss some questions on the triviality of rational Chow groups and give some examples in this direction.